babeswhobitcoin/bitcoinconferences/README.md

 # https://babeswhobitcoin.github.io/bitcoinconferences/

-A list of bitcoin conferences in 2025!!!
+A list of bitcoin only conferences and events in 2025!